KeyserSoze7/Rag-with-Llama.cpp/README.md

 #  Local RAG with LLaMA.cpp

-This project is a modified fork of the original repository which is aimed at **local Retrieval-Augmented Generation (RAG)**,by designed to demonstrate **local RAG** using a **quantized GGUF model** (specifically, LLaMA 2 7B Instruct) — entirely offline and locally on your system.
+This project is a modified fork of the original repository which is aimed at **local Retrieval-Augmented Generation (RAG)**.
+Along with all the benefits from original file, this is designed to demonstrate **local RAG** using a **quantized GGUF model** (specifically, LLaMA 2 7B Instruct) — entirely offline and locally on your system.

 ---